clippycoder/Smartthings-Shabbos-Mode/README.md

 - Create a lambda function in python 3.9 called 'Shabbos_Mode_Activator', and for the code upload 'Shabbos_Mode_Activator.zip'.
 Fill in the information in the code that's marked for personalization.
 Then create and add a layer called 'Dependencies' with 'Dependencies.zip'.
 - Generate root access and secret access keys for your account.
 They technically don't have to be root, but I have no idea what permissions they actually need, and this is my first time using lambda and boy is this stuff difficult to navigate.
 - Create another lambda function called 'Get_Sunset_Time' in python 3.9 and upload the code from 'Get_Sunset_Time.zip', and fill in your information + access keys in the code as well.
 You must also add the 'Dependencies' layer.
 - In Amazon EventBridge, create a trigger called 'Run_Shabbos_Mode' (it must be called exactly that), and schedule it with any valid `cron()` expression.
+Set it to run the lambda function 'Shabbos_Mode_Activator'.
-- Then create another trigger called 'Get_Sunset_Activator' and schedule it with `cron()` to run before the earliest sunset of the year in your location every day.
+- Then create another trigger called 'Get_Sunset_Activator' and schedule it with `cron()` to run the function 'Get_Sunset_Time' before the earliest sunset of the year in your location every day.
 (Keep in mind that it is not DST aware!)

 # Finishing up: